Table of Contents[Hide][Show]

 This commitment has always been full circle, from formulation to carbon footprint.
 It is rooted in a deep understanding of harm-free ingredients, an ongoing assessment of safety standards and the latest research, and a series of environmental initiatives that benefit wildlife and the ecosystem at large.

 Let’s start with a brief history lesson to differentiate between buzzwords like natural, organic, and wildcrafted, and where we stand.
-From there, we’ll get into blacklisted ingredients as well as our safety standards, eco-conscious packaging, and steps towards sustainability.
+From there, we’ll get into prohibited ingredients as well as our safety standards, eco-conscious packaging, and steps towards sustainability.

 Already familiar with these buzzwords?
 Read about our formulation process here.